LOS ANGELES BOARD OF BEHAVIORAL SCIENCES DEFENSE LAWYER CALIFORNIA

-The Board of Behavioral Sciences is tasked with regulating the mental health profession in California, along with the California Medical Boards and Board of Psychology
+The Board of Behavioral Sciences is tasked with regulating the mental health profession and social workers in California, along with the California Medical Boards and Board of Psychology

 It has the mission to “Protect and serve Californians by setting, communicating, and enforcing standards for safe and competent mental health practice.”